itskagee/spotify-import-fix-recently-added/README.md

 - Follow the instructions displayed.
 DO NOT CLOSE THE SCRIPT UNTIL IT FINISHES.
 - The docker container will automatically stop and remove itself once the script is done running.
 - Once you are done, you can delete this script and uninstall Docker if you don't need it anymore.
 You can also delete the app you created in the Spotify Developer Dashboard.
+- You can now delete the old playlists in your account and rename the new ones to whatever you want.

 ### Using Golang
 - Clone the repository, or download/copy the contents of `main.go`, `go.mod`, and `go.sum` into a folder of your choice.